genepi-freiburg/metaGWASmanager/README.md

 During this initial phase, a comprehensive examination of the input and parameters files will be carried out.
 This involves issuing warnings and identifying errors to guarantee high-quality phenotypic data and prevent common pitfalls such as unit conversion discrepancies or variations in assay methods.
 Additionally, the pipeline executes essential trait transformations (e.g., rank-based inverse normalization, log-transformation) and calculations, ensuring uniformity in the phenotype data.

-The files generated by phenotype preparation scripts include the phenotype summary statistics (***STUDYNAME_ids_summary.txt***) and plots files.
+The files generated by the phenotype preparation scripts include the phenotype summary statistics (***STUDY_NAME_ids_summary.txt***) and plots files.
 SAs must carefully examine the *.log* files for errors or warnings, as well as ensure that the generated descriptive statistics and plots (PDF file) are reasonable.
 If there are problems, SAs will try to adjust the parameters in the ***parameters.txt*** or  ***input.txt*** file according to the different error messages.

 In case everything seems fine, SAs will send all the files from the generated *return_pheno* folder via email to CAs.
 The CAs will then check phenotype descriptive data.
-It is important to note that the files uploaded by SAs contain only summarized statistical (not containing individual-level information).
+It is important to note that the files uploaded by SAs contain only summarized statistical (not individual-level information).

-You can find an example of a phenotype generation report [here](https://github.com/genepi-freiburg/metaGWASmanager/tree/main/images/02_gckd_EUR_TopMed_20221004_plots.pdf), which includes descriptive graphs, such as box plots and histograms, for the trait-specific variables (genetic principal components, outcomes, covariates, and stratified variables).
+You can find an example of a phenotype generation report [here](https://github.com/genepi-freiburg/metaGWASmanager/tree/main/images/02_gckd_EUR_TopMed_20221004_plots.pdf).
+It includes descriptive graphs (such as box plots and histograms) for the trait-specific variables (genetic principal components, outcomes, covariates, and stratified variables).
 When applicable, an informative bar plot is provided for each binary and categorical variable.

 ## **Phase 3 - CA: Check & Approve Phenotypes Files**
-The submited files within the **return_pheno** folder will be stored in the *upload/pheno* directory by CAs, within the folder corresponding to the specific participating study.
+The submited files within the *return_pheno* folder will be stored in the *upload/pheno* directory by CAs, within the folder corresponding to the specific participating study.

 ```{r, eval=FALSE}
 "/storage/consortium_name/uploads/pheno/study_name"
 ```

 Subsequently, CA will manually inspect these files and plots in order to identify potential issues and inconsistencies, such as anormal distributions ando/or outliers.
-Furthermore, CA will run the scripts located in the **pheno_summary** directory of the metaGWASmanager toolkit (***01_collect_summary.sh*** and ***02_plot_summaries.sh***).
+Furthermore, CA will run the scripts located in the *pheno_summary* directory of the metaGWASmanager toolkit (***01_collect_summary.sh*** and ***02_plot_summaries.sh***).

-Both scripts summarize phenotype summary-statistics submissions (***STUDYNAME_ids_summary.txt***)  across studies and also facilitate their representation for improved inter-study comparison and to detect potential outliers.
-Please run both scripts using the *bash* command line from:
+Both scripts summarize phenotype summary-statistics submissions (***STUDY_NAME_ids_summary.txt***)  across studies and also facilitate their representation for improved inter-study comparison and to detect potential outliers.
+Please run both scripts using the *bash* command line from *pheno_summary* folder:

 ```{r, eval=FALSE}
 "/storage/consortium_name/scripts/pheno_summary"